 When choosing a satellite TV provider, the main thing to consider is the channels you want.
 If you’re getting satellite TV so you can catch Sunday football and then sit back and get caught up on Westworld, there’s really no choice.
 Go with DIRECTV.

 But if you can find all the channels you want on DISH, chances are you can get them cheaper along with all the benefits of its great customer service.
 There are still reasons you might consider going with DIRECTV over DISH—especially if you want to bundle its services with AT&T internet and phone service.
 But as a standalone satellite service, DISH is the better value.

 You should also consider other options that might be available as alternatives to satellite TV.
-There is, of course, Orby TV, which can fulfill your basic television needs, but if you’re in the market for more than just the basics, HBO and most other premium cable channels have their own streaming apps.
+If you’re in the market for more than just the basics, HBO and most other premium cable channels have their own streaming apps.
 They can also integrate into other streaming services, like Hulu.
 If you have access to fast and reliable internet service with no data caps, streaming these channels is both cheaper and more convenient than signing a contract for satellite TV service.

 Need internet and TV?
 We’ve got you covered.